 Easy Rider Report post Posted December 18, 2014 apparently there are quiet a few curious about their tank size. :) An assumption that might not be true either.Maybe there are just curious to see why anyone would bother !! ;) Quote Share this post Link to post Share on other sites

 jeffo65 Report post Posted December 18, 2014 apparently there are quiet a few curious about their tank size. :) I am more entertained with the squabbling back and forth than the actual size of the tank. :) But thanks for the research on the size of the tank.
-6 Texasota, corncobs, hybridbear and 3 others reacted to this Quote Share this post Link to post Share on other sites
+6 Texasota, corncobs, ptjones and 3 others reacted to this Quote Share this post Link to post Share on other sites